How to Set Up Proton VPN on Android

 Set up a custom profile

 A profile saves a one-tap connection so you're not picking a server every time.
-Tap Profiles → +, give it a colour and name, then make the two choices that matter:
+Open the Profiles tab and tap Create profile — Android walks you through three quick steps:

 9:41